Darkness4/fc2-live-dl-go/README.md

 ## Credits

-All credits to https://github.com/hizkifw and contributors to https://github.com/HoloArchivists for the excellent code.
+Many thanks to https://github.com/hizkifw and contributors to the [HoloArchivists/fc2-live-dl](https://github.com/HoloArchivists/fc2-live-dl) project for their excellent source code.